Linux-Lighthouse/partner-repo/Templates/Client Discovery Meeting Agenda.md

 3. **Introduce yourself and your company**: Start the call by introducing yourself and your company.
 Explain your role and how you can help the client.

 4. **Ask open-ended questions**: Ask open-ended questions to encourage the client to share their thoughts and ideas.
-Listen carefully to their responses and ask follow-up questions to clarify their needs. [[Discovery Meeting Questions]]
+Listen carefully to their responses and ask follow-up questions to clarify their needs. [[Development/partner-repo/Templates/Discovery Meeting Questions]]

 5. **Discuss your solutions**: Share your solutions with the client and explain how they can help solve their business challenges.
 Be specific and provide examples of how your solutions have helped other clients.